AmazeeLabs/bounce_convert/README.txt

 ================================================================================

 Your webform and modal popup can be themed in the same way that you would theme any other Drupal elements.
-Generally, inspecting the code and adding some targetted css is all that is needed.
+Generally, getting the modal to popup, then inspecting the markup with a tool like Firebug and adding some targetted css to your theme's style.css file is all that is needed.

 ================================================================================
  TROUBLESHOOTING